NRF plans to go to court to fight swipe fee settlement

-Sept 11 (Reuters) - The National Retail Federation plans to go to court to fight a $7.2 billion settlement between some retailers and Visa Inc and MasterCard Inc over transaction fees paid to the credit card companies.
+(Reuters) - The National Retail Federation plans to go to court to fight a $7.2 billion settlement between some retailers and Visa Inc (V.N) and MasterCard Inc (MA.N) over transaction fees paid to the credit card companies.

 The world’s largest retail trade organization said on Tuesday that the proposed settlement over “swipe fees” did not stop what it calls anti-competitive behavior by the credit card companies.
 The deal would also allow swipe fees to rise while barring further legal challenges, the NRF said.